agrichick45/ST558Project1/README.md

 We have looked at the two main functions that are put together.
-In order to do final anlysis (in my case), we want to have the generations data set merged together with the
+In order to do final anlysis (in my case), we want to have the generations data set merged together with the pokemon dataset to get our final output creation.

 ``` r
 mergedFinal<-function(typePrep, genPrep){